documentation

 configuration

-~/.nina.confNina's config file lives at ~/.nina.conf.
+~/.config/nina/configNina's config file lives at ~/.config/nina/config (XDG).
 The format is plain key=value, one per line.
 Comments start with #.
 All settings are optional — Nina works out of the box with no config file. (´ω`)

 | option | type | default | description |